-The Presidium’s main objective is to encourage the formation of a cooperative of Tunisian farmers and the women who process the durum-wheat semolina into slowly dried couscous and various other types of traditional pasta.
+The objectives of the Presidium are to protect two ancient varieties of wheat, and the creation of a cooperative of Tunisian farmers and women who process the semolina into durum wheat couscous through a process of slow drying, and into various types of traditional pasta.

 This project will hopefully revive a micro-economy, giving proper recognition to the community’s farming work and protecting biodiversity and the local environment and culture.

 Lansarin and Gaffaya hills, Tebourba province, Mannouba region, northern Tunisia